verlok/vanilla-lazyload/currentFeature.md

 - It doesn't work with videos! -> remove `video` from the supported tags for this feature
 - It doesn't work with videos! -> remove `<any>` from the supported tags for this feature

-👉 Make this work with the `IMG` tag only, exclude all other tags
+👉 Make this work with the `IMG` tag only, exclude all other tags (change existing conditions)

 Next up: